Combat medic: Field units

 When assigned to non-medical field units such as infantry, armored cavalry, artillery, combat engineers and military police, the personnel of the medical platoon are organic to the Headquarters and Headquarters Company/Detachment.
 The platoon is usually composed of three sections: Ambulance/Evac Section, Combat Medic/Line Medic Section, and the BAS/Treatment section.
 Each section is led by team leader, and the scope of practice all falls under the medical providers.

 Ambulance/Evac medics function just like a civilian ambulance would.
 They are responsible for responding to and transporting patients from a point of injury to, as well as between medical care facilities.

 The Battalion Aid Station (BAS)/Treatment Medics function similar to an urgent care/ small emergency department depending on size and resources.
 Under the direction of the medical provider and team leaders or sergeants, they intake, triage, and stabilize or treat patients for transfer to another tier or discharge.
 Battalion Aid Stations are more mobile than Combat Support Hospitals, but have less resources available.
 They are intended to move as the unit advances, whereas a Combat Support Hospital would have a more long-term fixed position.

-Line medics are the most independent of the 3.
+Line medics are the most independent of the three.
 Although they belong to Headquarters, they are attached to other platoons within a company and oversee the medical care of the soldiers assigned to them which can be anywhere from 30 to 60 Soldiers.
 They become a part of the group they are assigned to and with the exception of a few tasks, they do everything that their assigned soldiers do from training to missions.
 They are the ones who would be the first to treat an injured person and direct their immediate medical care, and are often the first to recognize when something is wrong with one of their soldiers because they spend so much time with them.
 They may also be the subject matter expert in advising leaders of medical planning for missions.
 Their co-location with the troops they are assigned allows them to easily monitor ongoing health.

 Being a line medic requires them to carry whatever a regular soldier carries, in addition to an aid bag and other medical supplies.
 These medics must be very physically fit, and able to function well in highly stressful tactical situations.
 They are expected to be very independent and function on their own as extensions of the provider.
-They make field diagnosis and manage the conditions appropriately, deferring to the provider when necessary.
+They make field diagnoses and manage the conditions appropriately, deferring to the provider when necessary.

 In the U.S. armed forces, service members in line units often refer to their assigned combat medic or hospital corpsman as "Doc."